-Note: If the number of products in the product line changes slightly due to the addition or deletion of a few items in the product line, an amendment to the notification is not required, unless other information, such as composition, has also changed.
+Note: If the number of products in the product line changes slightly due to the addition or deletion of a few items in the product line, an amendment to the CNF is not required, unless other information, such as composition, has also changed.

 A cosmetic ingredient is any substance or component that is deliberately added to the formulation.
 Ingredients usually have a cosmetic function and give a certain physical property to the final product.
 Examples include conditioning agents, fragrances, colouring agents, preservatives and flavours, but excludes impurities or ingredients consumed during the manufacturing process.